-- no payment can be made for the time incurred by the HCP attending the event; - hospitality may be granted only for the duration of the event and one additional day; - scientific activities must cover at least 60% of an eight-hour working day; - tourist locations, sports resorts and the like should be avoided.
-In addition, it is not acceptable to organise events at venues outside Spain, unless most of the participants come from outside Spain, or the congress or expertise object to the event is located abroad (prior approval by the Farmaindustria's Deontological Surveillance Unit may be needed).
-In such cases, the company must abide by the rules of the code of conduct applicable in the country where the event is located;a limit of EUR60 (VAT included) is established for meals and luncheons per guest; - hospitality must not be extended in any case to accompanying persons; - payment of reasonable fees and reimbursement of out-ofpocket expenses is possible for speakers and moderators; - companies must comply with the transparency obligations referred in 10.
+- payments of HCPs travel, accommodation and enrolment costs must be made directly to the provider of these services, except for minor travelling expenses duly justified; - no payment can be made for the time incurred by the HCP attending the event; - hospitality may be granted only for the duration of the event and one additional day; - scientific activities must cover at least 60% of an eight-hour working day; - tourist locations, sports resorts and the like should be avoided.
+In addition, it is not acceptable to organise events at venues outside Spain, unless most of the participants come from outside Spain, or the congress or expertise object to the event is located abroad (prior approval by the Farmaindustria's Deontological Surveillance Unit may be needed); in such cases, the company must abide by the rules of the code of conduct applicable in the country where the event is located - a limit of EUR60 (VAT included) is established for meals and luncheons per quest;

+- hospitality must not be extended in any case to accompanying persons; - payment of reasonable fees and reimbursement of out-of-pocket expenses is possible for speakers and moderators; and - companies must comply with the transparency obligations referred in 10.
 Pharmaceutical Companies: Transparency.

-9.4 Sponsorship of Cultural, Sports or Other Nonscientific Events
+9.4 Sponsorship of Cultural, Sports or Other Non-scientific Events